Skip to content

 Understanding the symptoms of perioral dermatitis is the first step towards addressing and managing the condition.
 Here’s what to look out for:

-Red bumps around the mouth: Individuals with perioral dermatitis often exhibit red, inflamed bumps around the mouth.
-This is a characteristic feature of the condition.
+• Red bumps or rash around the mouth: Individuals with perioral dermatitis often exhibit red, inflamed spots or red tiny bumps on skin surrounding the mouth.

-Burning or itching sensation: You might experience itchy skin in these areas, or a mild burning sensation, causing discomfort.
+• Burning or itching sensation: Affected areas might give itchy skin or give off a mild burning sensation, causing discomfort.

-Rash in the nose folds and around the eyes: Another common area impacted by perioral dermatitis is the skin around the nose and eyes.
-Here, one might notice reddish bumps and a slight itch.
+• Rash in the nose folds and around eyes: Another common region impacted by perioral dermatitis is the skin around the nose and eyes, where reddish bumps may appear with a slight itch — a presentation that can sometimes resemble eczema.

-Extension to forehead or under the chin: While less common, symptoms can also appear on the forehead or beneath the chin, presenting as similar red bumps or rashes.
+• Extension to forehead or under the chin: While less common, symptoms can also appear on the forehead or beneath the chin, where they appear as similar red spots or rashes on the face.

 Perioral-Dermatitis